ShowmanAh/TodooList/README.md

 # Usage:
  - Clone this repository to your desktop, go to the adsoldier-backend directory and install the application dependencies using composer:
    - composer install
- - Run the application and go to [a http://localhost:8000] to see the application running:
+ - Run the application and go to [r2h]: http://github.com/github/markup/tree/master/lib/github/commands/rest2html to see the application running:

    - php artisan serve